LiskArchive/lisk-legacy-docs/introduction.md

 #### With passphrase

-All you need to access your Wallet is your passphrase of your Lisk account.
+All you need to access your Wallet is the passphrase of your Lisk account.

 The passphrase is the 12-word mnemonic, that was created during the [account creation](#create-account).